Skillmon/MRTbundle/README.md

 `tex/latex/MRTbundle`.
 The documentation should be placed in `/home/<user>/texmf/doc/latex/MRTbundle` but this is optional.
 For other OSes and TeX distributions the paths may vary.
-You can get the correct path to your user specific folder by running `kpsewhich -var TEXMFHOME` in your terminal.
+You can get the correct path to your user specific folder by running `kpsewhich -var TEXMFHOME` in your terminal (at least if you're runnig TeX Live).

 The third option would be a system wide installation.
 For this you need admin rights.
 Place the files in the system wide TeX-tree (again in Unix with TeX Live